esosaoh/kubewarden-docs/docs/tutorials/writing-policies/typescript/05-e2e-tests.md

 1. Run the policy using `kwctl run` directly with the JSON resource file.
 1. Perform assertions against the output produced by `kwctl`.

 All the end-to-end tests go in a file called `e2e.bats`.
-The project scaffolding project already includes an example `e2e.bats`.
+The project scaffolding project includes an example, `e2e.bats`.
 You need to extend its contents to provide comprehensive test coverage for your policy behavior.

 ## Test data files